 New One-Time-Only (OTO) and New Term Topic Course Proposals

 New one-time-only courses are submitted for dean's review and approval through the Course Approval Process (CAP) tool in the PeopleSoft Curriculum Management System (CMS).
 New term topics are submitted through the Course Update Process (CUP).
 Staff granted access to CMS will enter and submit their department's new one-time-only courses and new term topics during the course offerings process each fall and spring.
-A memo from the department chair or departmental representative addressed to the Dean Clayton Marsh, the course syllabus and any cross-listing approval memos are required and should be uploaded in CMS.
-Detailed information for the course approval process are found in ODOC's course procedures and guidelines memo.
-CAP and CUP course offering submissions deadlines are set by the registrar's office, and are posted on ODOC's online calendar.
+A memo from the department chair or departmental representative addressed to the Dean Elizabeth Colagiuri, the course syllabus and any cross-listing approval memos are required and should be uploaded in CMS.
+Detailed information for the course approval process are found in the course procedures and guidelines memo.
+CAP and CUP course offering submissions deadlines are set by the registrar's office, and are posted on the online calendar.

 New General Education ST Course Proposals